mesosphere/mindthegap/README.md

 or that can be untarred and used as the storage directory for an OCI registry served via `registry:2`.

+See the [example helm-charts.yaml](helm-example.yaml) for the structure of the Helm charts config file.

 It is possible to include OCI artifacts that are not OCI images.
 This is useful for bundling Flux kustomizations, Helm Charts directly from OCI registries, and any arbitrary OCI artifacts.
 To include an OCI artifacts, specify